Health Concern On Your Mind?

 Talk to health experts and other people like you in WebMD's Communities.
 It's a safe forum where you can create or participate in support groups and discussions about health topics that interest you.

-WebMD explains the potentially dangerous effects of uncontrolled heartburn and gastroesophageal reflux.
+WebMD explains triggers and causes of heartburn and gastroesophageal reflux, or GERD.

 WebMD does not provide medical advice, diagnosis or treatment.
 See additional information.